99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/Notes.md

 durability: how many times an object is going to be lost 9.99 11 9s
 avalibility: how readly a service is: 99.99% not aval for 53min

+can use lifecycle configurations or move between classes manually lifecycles rules:
+- Transition Actions: configure objects to transition to another storage class after a certain time
+- Expirtation actions: configure objects to expire (delete) after a certain time / delete old files / del partial files

+S3 Event notifications:
+like generate thumbnails of images uploaded to s3
+S3 bucket -> Amazon EVent Bridge -> rules -> services

+S3 performance
+- can speed up upload by using multi-part upload
+- s3 transfer acceleration
+- byte-range fetch: request a specific range of bytes in a file to speed up downloads (only partial data)
+- sql server-side filtering, the server sends data already filtered